evert-arias/easybtn.earias.me/docs/pressed-for-api.md

 ## Example

-Please refer to the [Pressed-For-Duration](example-pressed-for-duration) example included in this documentation.
+Please refer to the [Pressed For Duration](pressed-for-duration-example) example included in this documentation.